haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 <hr/>

 ## 2. Structuring your API endpoints
 As per REST design principles, most of our endpoints might have CURD operations associated with it.
-So, grouping together the endpoint with all it's request methods is one way to organize your api calls.
-We can import the required http-client and export all the required requests as methods.
-Here's an example of grouping all the request related to `Users` into a single file.
+So, grouping together the endpoint with all it's request methods is one way to organize your API calls.
+We can import the required HTTP-client and export all the required requests as methods.
+Here's an example of grouping all the requests related to `Users` into a single file.

 ```javascript
 import httpClient from './httpClient';